Pleaterjay/Pleaterjay/README.md

-- 👋 Hi, I’m @Pleaterjay
+- 👋 Hi, myself @Pleaterjay
 - 👀 I’m interested in electrical, electronic experiments
 - 🌱 I’m currently learning .
+Same cource as my intrest
-- 💞️ I’m looking to collaborate on .
+- 💞️ I’m looking to collaborate on.
 - 📫 How to reach me ...

 <!---